-Have you ever considered that those who came to the U.S.A. from Hungary much earlier and maintained Hungarian in their home were instrumental in providing a passageway for those to come?
+Have you ever considered that those who came to the U.S.A. from Hungary much earlier and maintained Hungarian in their home were instrumental in providing a passageway for those who came later?

 One set of my great grandparents saw opportunity in the U.S.A. and they came over in the early 1900’s with my grandmother in tow.
 Sadly, I don’t know anything about their travels.
 I know they came here, they learned English, and they made their way through life in the U.S. My paternal grandmother, Clara, spoke both Hungarian and English.
 Clara’s husband, Stephen, was also bilingual and they raised their kids to speak both Hungarian and English.